ucberkeley/IST-Welcome-Info/README.md

     $ apt-get install pgadmin3

 Now start up pgadmin.

-*__Note__: We've had experience with pgadmin3 in Ubuntu 12 not appearing on the task bar, preventing you from selecting it when minimized or alt-tabbing to it.
-If this occurs, restart pgadmin or your system.*

 With pgadmin running, click the power-plug button to make a connection to your server and fill out the following
 fields:

     Name: (something like postgres-server, as this is your server for your entire machine)